llimllib/gpt-bash-cli/README.md

     -h, --help: print this help and exit
     -m, --model: set the model you want to use.
-Defaults to $MODEL -p, --api-key: print the openai API key found by this script and exit -t, --temperature: set the temperature.
+Defaults to $MODEL -nc, --no-context: do not send recent message context to openai -p, --api-key: print the openai API key found by this script and exit -t, --temperature: set the temperature.
 Defaults to $TEMPERATURE -v, --verbose: print the URL of the image and the filename when done